watson81/craftyamanda.com/_posts/2023-12-07-lake-claire-holiday-fair.md

     url: "https://www.facebook.com/events/340281321898831"
     btn_label: "Facebook"
     btn_class: "btn--info"
+excerpt: "Artists will be selling their handcrafted items alongside live music and food trucks."
 ---

 Free Event!
 {: .text-center}
 {: .notice--info}

 Children and Adult artists of all ages will be selling their handcrafted items.
 There will be live music and food trucks.
 10% of proceeds go to support some of the local Atlanta Public Schools.

 # Details